 This section discusses the following topics:

-How GTIDs are defined and created, and how they are represented in the MySQL Server (see Section 2.3.1, “GTID Concepts”).
+How GTIDs are defined and created, and how they are represented in the MySQL Server (see Section 2.3.1, “GTID Format and Storage”).

 A general procedure for setting up and starting GTID-based replication (see Section 2.3.2, “Setting Up Replication Using GTIDs”).